Little Five Fest

-Little Five Fest was amusic festival in Atlanta, Ga.
-The event partnered with several local venues and featured 50 or so local bands as an annual showcase of the Music of Atlanta.
+Little Five Fest is a music festival in Atlanta, Georgia.
+The event partnered with several local venues and featured 50 or so local bands as an annual showcase of the music of Atlanta.
 The event started in 2004 as "Othersound Music Festival" and evolved over the years to take on a more general tone representing the entire area of Little 5 Points and as an alternative to the mainstream music festival Music Midtown.
 The festival focused on local and independent music groups: "Focusing on bands just under the indie mainstream radar, the Other Sound Music Festival has a rich history of booking the right bands.".
 The festival usually features bands from local label mainstays like Rob's House Records, Die Slaughterhaus Records and ISP-Music (Industrial Strength Promotions) among others.
-While previous festivals focused heavily on rock music, the festival featured a variety of musical genres including Rap, Hip-hop, Country, Electronic Music, DJ sets, performance art and theater.
+While previous festivals focused heavily on rock music, the festival featured a variety of musical genres including rap, hip-hop, country, electronic music, DJ sets, performance art and theatre.